tundish/blathnaid/blathnaid/book/chapters.rst

 But the Blacksmith pretended not to know.
 He simply laughed and bade him keep it.
-“I made another the while you were gone”, he said.
+“I made another while you were gone”, he said.

 A lost friend
 -------------